noynaert/act102handouts/11_More_Form_Controls/11a_Additional_Basic_Input.md

 ### Drop down or &lt;select> controls

-Functionally, drop-down lists give the same effect as checklists.
+Functionally, drop-down lists give the same effect as radio buttons.
 They give the user a list of options, but the user may only pick one.
 Drop-down lists are better when there is a long list of choices, such as all the states in the US.

 In html5 there is a "multiple" option that allows selecting multiple items like a checkbox.